frank-hliva/Deep/readme.md

 # Deep

-The MVC Web framework (version 2.5.0) written in F# language.
+The MVC Web framework (version 2.5.0) written in a F# language.

 ## License: